TediCross/TediCross/README.md

 	* `telegram.relayJoinMessages`: Whether or not to relay messages to Discord about people joining the Telegram chat
 	* `telegram.relayLeaveMessages`: Whether or not to relay messages to Discord about people leaving the Telegram chat
 	* `telegram.sendUsernames`: Whether or not to send the sender's name with the messages to Discord
-	* `discord.guild`: ID of the server the Discord end of the bridge is in.
-If a message to the bot originates from within this server, but not the correct channel, it is ignored, instead of triggering a reply telling the sender to get their own bot.
-See step 11 on how to aquire it
+	* `telegram.relayCommands`: If set to `false`, messages starting with a `/` are not relayed to Discord
-	* `discord.channel`: ID of the channel the Discord end of the bridge is in.
+	* `discord.channelId`: ID of the channel the Discord end of the bridge is in.
 See step 11 on how to aquire it
 	* `discord.relayJoinMessages`: Whether or not to relay messages to Telegram about people joining the Discord chat
 	* `discord.relayLeaveMessages`: Whether or not to relay messages to Telegram about people leaving the Discord chat
 	* `discord.sendUsernames`: Whether or not to send the sender's name with the messages to Telegram